Become part of our volunteer ‘ground crew’ at the Great North Air Ambulance Service.

 We are hugely grateful and proud of all our volunteers.Available roles

 It’s not all about us – we get regular feedback from our volunteers about the benefits to them, including:

-- Improvements in self-esteem and confidence
+- Improvements in self-esteem, confidence and skills

 - The positive feeling of being a valued member of a team